 econml.dml.CausalForestDML

-- class econml.dml.CausalForestDML(*, model_y='auto', model_t='auto', featurizer=None, treatment_featurizer=None, discrete_outcome=False, discrete_treatment=False, categories='auto', cv=2, mc_iters=None, mc_agg='mean', drate=True, n_estimators=100, criterion='mse', max_depth=None, min_samples_split=10, min_samples_leaf=5, min_weight_fraction_leaf=0.0, min_var_fraction_leaf=None, min_var_leaf_on_val=False, max_features='auto', min_impurity_decrease=0.0, max_samples=0.45, min_balancedness_tol=0.45, honest=True, inference=True, fit_intercept=True, subforest_size=4, n_jobs=- 1, random_state=None, verbose=0, allow_missing=False, use_ray=False, ray_remote_func_options=None)[source]
+- class econml.dml.CausalForestDML(*, model_y='auto', model_t='auto', featurizer=None, treatment_featurizer=None, discrete_outcome=False, discrete_treatment=False, categories='auto', cv=2, mc_iters=None, mc_agg='mean', drate=True, n_estimators=100, criterion='mse', max_depth=None, min_samples_split=10, min_samples_leaf=5, min_weight_fraction_leaf=0.0, min_var_fraction_leaf=None, min_var_leaf_on_val=False, max_features='auto', min_impurity_decrease=0.0, max_samples=0.45, min_balancedness_tol=0.45, honest=True, inference=True, fit_intercept=True, subforest_size=4, n_jobs=-1, random_state=None, verbose=0, allow_missing=False, use_ray=False, ray_remote_func_options=None)[source]

 Bases:

-A Causal Forest [cfdml1] combined with double machine learning based residualization of the treatment and outcome variables.
-It fits a forest that solves the local moment equation problem:
+A Causal Forest [cfdml1] combined with DML-based residualization of the treatment and outcome variables.

 E[ (Y - E[Y|X, W] - <theta(x), T - E[T|X, W]> - beta(x)) (T;1) | X=x] = 0